Sara Ali Khan: Further fluctuations (2023–present)

 Khan's next release was in 2023, in Gaslight, a whodunit that was filmed in 36 days, which also released on Disney+Hotstar.
 Saibal Chatterjee opined that her "earnest performance, like the rest of the film, is uneven".
 She next played opposite Vicky Kaushal in Zara Hatke Zara Bachke, a romantic comedy about a small-town couple struggling for privacy.
 WION's Shomini Sen was critical of her "inconsistent performance", adding that she "overacts" in key scenes.
 It marked her first film to release theatrically since Love Aaj Kal in 2020.
 Against expectations, it emerged as a commercial success.

 In 2024, Khan starred alongside an ensemble cast in Homi Adajania’s murder mystery Murder Mubarak, for Netflix.
 Anvita Singh of India Today bemoaned that Khan had gone "slightly overboard at times in a bid to sell her character [...] borderline hamming".
 She then starred in a biopic of freedom fighter Usha Mehta, titled Ae Watan Mere Watan, for Amazon Prime Video.
 Her performance was panned by critics, such as The Indian Expresss Shubhra Gupta, who dismissed her as having "little impact" in the role.

 In her first release of 2025, Khan portrayed the pregnant wife of a missing Air Force officer (played by Veer Pahariya) in Sky Force, an action film set amidst the Indo-Pakistani air war of 1965.
 Hindustan Timess Rishabh Suri was appreciative of the film, but wrote that Khan "gets very little screen space" and had failed to prove herself in a pivotal scene.
 It had poor box-office returns.
 Khan next starred among an ensemble in Anurag Basu's spiritual sequel Metro...
 In Dino.
 She portrayed Chumki, a woman who is torn between commitment to her fiancé and her growing feelings for another man (played by Aditya Roy Kapur).
-Chowdhury noted, "Sara understand the assignment and portrays the grit and emotional fog of her character remarkably".
-While, Shubhra Gupta opined that she "fares better" here than she has in most of her previous films.
-The film emerged a moderate commercial success.
-Khan will next appear in an as-yet untitled spy comedy and Pati Patni Aur Woh Do, both co-starring Ayushmann Khurrana.
+News18's Titas Chowdhury reviewed: "Sara understand the assignment and portrays the grit and emotional fog of her character remarkably".
+The film emerged as a moderate commercial success.

+The following year, Khan starred in Mudassar Aziz's romantic comedy Pati Patni Aur Woh Do (2026) as one of two women whom a married man (played by Ayushmann Khurrana) is suspected of having an affair with.
+India Today's Vineeta Kumar found Khan to possess a "noticeable comfort in her performance" that had been absent from her earlier films.
+The film proved to be a box-office failure.
+She will star with Khurrana again in the spy comedy Udta Teer.